ECHO and SGA Telnet Options for MUDs

 Documentation

-The Telnet ECHO and SGA protocols are used to hide password data as it is being typed, and it is also how standard telnet and mud clients negotiate out of the default "obsolete (or old) line-by-line mode" into "character-at-a-time" mode, as describe in RFC 858.
+The Telnet ECHO and SGA protocols are used to hide password data as it is being typed, and it is also how standard telnet and mud clients negotiate out of the default "obsolete (or old) line-by-line mode" into "character-at-a-time" mode, as described in RFC 858.
 Some MUD clients and servers will also use the IAC GA byte sequence to determine when it is OK to parse prompt data sent from a game.
 See RFC 854 page 5, and CIE 3.2.2 for details.

 Explanation